no eye drops

-We have developed a proprietary method to remotely monitor IOP using Artificial Intelligence-based visual analysis of ocular vascular pressure response.
+We have developed a proprietary device and method to remotely monitor IOP using Artificial Intelligence-based visual analysis of ocular vascular pressure response.

-Patients can easily and safely wear our smart VR-like headset to monitor their IOP at any time of day at home.
-Controlled air pressure is applied within the headset and micro-video cameras capture the difference in response to pressure on the internal vs. external blood vessels.
+Patients can easily and safely use our smart visor to monitor their IOP at any time of day at home or work.
+Nominal, controlled air pressure is applied within the visor while micro-video cameras capture the difference in response to pressure of internal vs. external blood vessels.
 Our AI algorithm analyses the processed videos to calculate the patient’s IOP.
 The results are immediately transmitted and accessible to the clinician for interpretation.

-This cutting edge technology forms the basis for our future products, including a full eye-care remote diagnostics suite for early detection of cataract, exophthalmia, ocular motor disorders and more.
+This cutting edge technology forms the basis for our future products, including a full eye-care remote diagnostics suite for early detection of cataract, exophthalmia, ocular motor disorders, visual field and more.

-Targeting the $7 billion glaucoma market initially, Ophthalmic Sciences’ proprietary technology can be applied to numerous medical applications, such as for early detection of cataract & corneal edema and for the early identification of central/branch vascular occlusions and ocular motor disorders.
+Targeting the $7 billion glaucoma market, Ophthalmic Sciences will work to expand its proprietary platform technology to include additional eyecare applications, such as for early detection of cataract & corneal edema and for the early identification of central/branch vascular occlusions and ocular motor disorders.